 when they began to change physically and cognitively.
 Now seniors

-They also help with personal care such as bathing, dressing, brushing the teeth, and incontinence care.
-Having a live-in companion also ensures that medications are taken on time, visits to doctor are made, and transportation to recreational activities are made.
-Symptoms of depression can be minimized with a caregiver who can provide the friendship and care daily.
-Historically, assisted living facilities and nursing homes have been viewed as the only choice for elderly people who need around-the-clock personal, non medical home care.
-Unfortunately, neither institution can guarantee the type of consistent, compassionate, one-on-one attention your elderly loved one deserves. “
+Symptoms of depression can be minimized with a caregiver who can provide friendship and care daily.
+Historically, assisted living facilities and nursing homes have been viewed as the only choice for elderly people who need around-the-clock personal, non-medical home care.
+Unfortunately, neither institution can guarantee the type of consistent, compassionate, one-on-one attention your elderly loved one deserves in the familiarity and comfort of their own home. “

 - Can speak, read and understand English very well.
 They are carefully screened by doing a background check with the Department of Justice, FBI and DMV records.